 Her debut season in Cincinnati saw the 2013 Bearcats match the program record with seven wins, highlighted by the school's first-ever BIG EAST victory over Rutgers to cap the season.
 Bell led the team in scoring, while Gulmi started every game as a rookie and averaged a league-best 8.88 saves per game.
 The win totals in `13 and `14 marked the best consecutive seasons in program history.

 Oliver spent the previous five seasons (2008-2012) as the Dukes' defensive coordinator, where she produced a 2012 Atlantic-10 Defensive Player of the Year and Rookie of the Year.
 During her time at Duquesne, Oliver coached six IWLCA All-Region players, 21 all-conference honorees, 13 members of the A-10 All-Rookie Team and 12 student-athletes who won academic all-conference accolades.

 A 2005 graduate of Ohio State, Oliver spent the 2006 and 2007 seasons on the Buckeyes staff, working under OSU head coach Sue Stimmel.
 While in Columbus, Oliver served as co-director of the Ohio State Women's Lacrosse Camp, while also assisting with recruiting, budgeting and scholarship duties, as well as travel and team practice planning.

 Oliver was one of 18 players on the U.S. Women's National Team that won gold at the Federation of International Lacrosse (FIL) World Cup in 2013.
-At the World Cup, Oliver recorded 10 ground balls and caused seven turnovers.
+Playing as a defender the World Cup, Oliver recorded 10 ground balls and caused seven turnovers.
 The highlight game won she was named the player of the game in Team USA's 21-8 semifinal win over England after causing three turnovers and picking-up four ground balls.
 It was the second FIL World Cup gold for Oliver, who also won the World Cup in June 2009 and was named to the All-World Team, which is awarded to the best 12 players in the world.